Munster Intermediate Club Hurling Championship: Overview

 The Munster Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random and there is no seeding.

 Each match is played as a single leg.
 If a match is drawn there is a period of extra time, however, if both sides are still level at the end of extra time a replay takes place and so on until a winner is found.

 Competition format

 Quarter-final: Four teams contest this round.
 The two winning teams advance directly to the semi-final stage.
 The two losing teams are eliminated from the championship.

 Semi-finals: Four teams contest this round.
 The two winning teams advance directly to the final.
 The two losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.

 Teams

 Qualification

-The Munster GAA Hurling All-Ireland Intermediate Club Championship features six teams in the final tournament.
-87 teams contest the six county club championships with the six respective champions automatically qualifying for the Munster series.
+The six respective county champions automatically qualifying for the Munster series.

+2024 teams

+70 clubs will compete in the 2024 Munster Intermediate Club Hurling Championship: sixteen teams from Clare, twelve teams from Cork, ten teams from Kerry, eight teams from Limerick, sixteen teams from Tipperary and eight teams from Waterford.